 Legal Options After A Pedestrian Accident

-Injured pedestrians may be able to begin their path to recovery by reaching out to an experienced Washington State pedestrian accident lawyer as soon as possible.
+Injured pedestrians may be able to begin their path to recovery by reaching out to a qualified personal injury lawyer with experience handling pedestrian accident cases as soon as possible.
 Mr. Davis and the legal team at Davis Law Group can help determine rights and options to pursue legal action.

 Contact Davis Law Group to learn more about the options that may be available.
 Call (206) 727-4000, use the chat feature below or fill out the contact form on this page for a free case evaluation.